 Later there was Captain Pugwash and comic books like The Dandy and The Beano.
 The Bash Street Kids were a firm favorite and I used to regularly seek out their standalone editions at car boot sales.
 At one time I had a mountain of them stacked up in my bedroom.
 I never could recall what became of them all.

-At military boarding school (not as bad as it sounds) my love for reading blossomed further thanks to a bright-eyed, bushy-tailed young English teacher called Miss Ozanne.
+At military boarding school (not as bad as it sounds) my love for reading blossomed further thanks to a bright-eyed young English teacher called Miss Ozanne.
 Fuelled by her unfailing enthusiasm (and something of a schoolboy crush), I also developed my writing, winning the school’s Liverpool House Essay Award for my short novel The Secret Journey.
-Leafing through it today and the whole thing is admittedly a bit laughable, but I guess it wasn’t bad for a thirteen year old.
+Leafing through it today and the whole thing is admittedly a bit laughable.
+But I guess it wasn’t bad for a thirteen year old.
+I also love the fact that at some point I clearly used it as a coaster for my coffee.

 I found myself equally absorbed by the books of Stephen King and would spend hour upon hour in my room scaring myself senseless with titles like Misery, Pet Sematary and It.
 I remember my drama teacher scolding me for it.
 “Good god Thomas, put that book away, this man is not a writer!”
 But I paid him no heed.
 Having eventually read most of King’s output, I would probably rate The Stand as his crowning achievement.
 The uncut edition naturally.

 My college years led me through a number of the so-called classics.
 But I was largely unmoved by the likes of Shakespeare (yawn) and Chaucer (kill me now).
-Instead, I found myself utterly absorbed with Oscar Wilde’s The Importance of Being Earnest, Truman Capote’s In cold Blood, George Orwell’s 1984, Aldous Huxley’s Brave New World and John Steinbeck’s Of Mice And Men.
+Instead, I found myself utterly absorbed with Oscar Wilde’s The Importance of Being Earnest, Truman Capote’s In Cold Blood and George Orwell’s 1984.

 During this period I also began work on my own screenplay, a comedy drama called Red Light co-written with Michael Scott, an old friend from my Bratislava days.
 Flying over to Amsterdam for a series of writing weekends, we had great fun developing our characters and ironing out bumps in the plot.
 Two years later we finished our third draft, which we submitted to the experts at Industrial Scripts.
 They came back to us with an encouraging twenty page report best summarised as ‘‘You’re on the right track, but…’’.
-Mike and I were supposed to give it another whirl but then my life fell apart and we never got around to it.
+Mike and I fully intended to give our script another whirl, but then my life fell apart and we never got around to it.
+I actually wrote a short story about this tumultuous period of my life called The End of Everything.

-In early 2014 I began revising a number of my old short stories, tales based on my experiences living, working and travelling abroad.
+In early 2014 I began revising a number of my old short stories.
+Tales based on my experiences living, working and travelling abroad.
 I got so into it I ended up writing an additional thirty from scratch as I worked through the key periods of my life.
 I found the whole process to be incredibly nostalgic and therapeutic, so much so that I’ve never looked back.
-And so the foundations were laid for Leighton Literature, the mother of delayed reactions to all the people who’d asked ‘‘How come you don’t have a blog?’’
+And so the foundations were laid for my blog, Leighton Literature.
+The mother of delayed reactions to all the people who’d asked ‘‘How come you don’t have a blog?’’

-It’s now coming up to four years since I launched Leighton Literature and the short stories have been complimented by album reviews and travel reports from across the world.
+It’s now coming up to six years since I launched my blog.
+In late 2019 Leighton Literature morphed into Leighton Travels, the site you see today.
 So far, despite many ups and downs, it’s been an amazing experience.
-If you enjoy reading the bits and bobs on my site half as much as I have writing them, it’ll all have been worth it.
+If you enjoy reading the articles on my site half as much as I have writing them, it’ll all have been worth it.

 To read about the ups and downs of my life as a hopeless nomad, check out My Short Stories.